Rybinsk

-It was previously known as Ust-Sheksna (until 1504), Rybnaya Sloboda (until 1777), Shcherbakov (1946–1957), and Andropov (1984–1989).
+Rybinsk (Рыбинск, [ˈrɨbʲɪnsk]) is the second-largest city of Yaroslavl Oblast, Russia.
+It lies on both banks of the Volga at its confluence with the Sheksna, about 267 km north‑northeast of Moscow.
+As of the 2021 census, its population was 177,295; the 2010 Census recorded 200,771.

+Historically a major transshipment and trading hub on the upper Volga, Rybinsk expanded rapidly after the opening of the Vyshny Volochyok Waterway and was chartered as a town in 1777.
+In the Soviet era it developed into an industrial center and inland river port associated with the creation of the Rybinsk Reservoir.
+The city is noted for its 19th‑century merchant architecture along the Volga embankment and is sometimes included in extended Golden Ring of Russia itineraries.
+Rybinsk has borne several names: Ust‑Sheksna (until 1504), Rybnaya Sloboda (until 1777), Shcherbakov (1946–1957), and Andropov (1984–1989).

 History

 Early history

 Rybinsk is one of the oldest Slavic settlements on the Volga River.
 The place was first recorded by chroniclers in 1071 as Ust-Sheksna, i.e. "the mouth of the Sheksna".
 During this period the settlement was a regional center for craft and metal based produce and for trade.
 In the mid-13th century, Ust-Sheksna was laid waste by invading Mongols.
 For the next few centuries, the settlement was referred to alternatively as Ust-Sheksna or Rybansk.
 From 1504, it was identified in documents as Rybnaya Sloboda (literally: "the fishing village").
 The name is explained by the fact that the settlement supplied the Muscovite court with choice sturgeons and sterlets.
 In the 17th century, when the sloboda was capitalizing on the trade of the Muscovy Company with Western Europe, it was rich enough to build several stone churches, of which only one survives to the present.
 More old architecture may be found in the neighborhood, including the last of Muscovite three-tented churches (in the Alexandrov Hermitage) and the Ushakov family shrine (on Epiphany Island).